Does “think outside the box” help? Popular creativity cliches explained

-While researching my new book The Dance of the Possible, I studied the history of some of the most misleading ideas that have been popularized about creative thinking.
+While researching The Dance of the Possible: the mostly honest, completely irreverent, guide to creativity, I studied the history of some of the most misleading ideas that have been popularized about creativity.
 Similiar to the Myth of Epiphany and the other creative myths of innovation, these sayings are misleading despite their popularity.

 The phrase comes from the 9-dot puzzle that was used in a research study conducted by J.P.
-Guilford in the 1970s.
+Guilford in the 1970s (although the puzzle itself dates back to at least 1914).
 The trick to the puzzle is to ignore a common, but unstated, constraint that puzzles like this usually have.
 The implication is that we invent false constraints all the time: and this is the one nugget of usefulness in the whole puzzle story.
-Challenging constraints is one approach to problem solving.
+Challenging constraints is one approach to problem-solving.

 However it turns out that being told to think outside the box doesn’t actually help much.
 Recently different researchers replicated the Guilford study, but gave one group the advice to, more or less, ‘think outside the box’.
 The result?
 It didn’t significantly change the results.
 This shouldn’t be a surprise.
 Simply telling someone to do something hard doesn’t make it any easier.
 Our brains like to be efficient and assuming rules and constraints is what our brains are largely designed to do (some optical illusions demonstrate this well).

 More broadly, logic puzzles like the 9-dot example rarely teach us much.
 They often depend on a single trick or hidden assumption, which is a poor representation of the skills of problem solving and idea generation required to develop ideas in the real world.
 It’s far more useful as a leader to demonstrate good thinking, or create a healthy environment where interesting ideas are explored, than simply to demand other people engage in something simply because you say a phrase or post a sign.